East Forsyth High School (North Carolina)

 East Forsyth High School is a public high school located in the town of Kernersville in Forsyth County, North Carolina.
 East Forsyth was established in 1962, and is a part of the Winston-Salem/Forsyth County Schools system.

 History

-East Forsyth was established in 1962, after consolidating Kernersville, Walkertown and Glenn High School all into one school.
-The school colors (navy blue and white), the mascot (the eagle), Alma Mater and fight song were all decided before the first ever bell rang.
-In the 1980s, silver was added to their schools colors but it eventually shifted to gray.
+East Forsyth High School was established in 1962, after the consolidation of Kernersville, Walkertown, and Glenn High Schools all into one school.
+The school colors (navy blue and white), the mascot (the eagle), the alma mater and school fight song, were all decided before the school opened.
+In the 1980s, silver was added to their schools colors, but it eventually shifted to gray.